 Students receive a BS by completing all required courses in the major.
 To receive a BA, students must also gain proficiency in one or more foreign languages.

-The communicative disorders and deaf education degree (BS) is available online for students who are unable to attend classes on campus.
+The communicative disorders and deaf education degree (BS) is available online for students who are unable to attend classes on Logan Main Campus.
 The online and on-campus programs cannot be combined.
 Students should consult with the Communicative Disorders and Deaf Education Department advisor before beginning the program.

 In addition to Utah State University’s admissions requirements, the communicative disorders and deaf education program has additional requirements:

 A minimum 3.0 GPA is required by COMDDE for admission into the 1st bachelor's program at the beginning of the junior year (approximately 60 credits).
 Students planning on graduate school should carefully and honestly evaluate their potential for excelling in their coursework and maintaining a high GPA.
 Many graduate programs across the country, including USU, accept students with higher GPAs.
 (Average GPA usually 3.75 - 3.8) Students must also have a 3.0 overall GPA to graduate with a COMDDE degree.
 International students have additional admissions requirements.

 With a bachelor’s degree in communicative disorders and deaf education, students may be qualified for the following careers: